South Khorasan province: History

-In these periods, Birjand was a small part of Quhistan which almost encompasses the borders of today South Khorasan.
+In these periods, Birjand was a small part of Quhistan which almost encompasses the borders of present-day South Khorasan.
 The main cities of Quhistan were Toon (now Ferdows) and Qaen.
 Birjand grew in recent centuries, especially during the Qajar dynasty and found its important role in this region.

 This region was a place of refuge for some movements like the Ismaili, and was the target of Arab refugees who escaped from the tyranny of the Abbasid caliphate.
 Zoroastrian vestiges also exist in the area.

 In 1824, Herat became independent for several years when the Afghan Empire was split between the Durranis and Barakzais.
 The Persians sieged the city in 1837, but the British assisted the Afghans in repelling them.
 In 1856, the Persians launched another invasion, and briefly managed to recapture the city; it led directly to the Anglo-Persian War.
 In 1857 hostilities between the Persians and the British ended after the Treaty of Paris was signed, and the Persian troops withdrew from Herat.
 Afghanistan reconquered Herat in 1863 under Dost Muhammad Khan, two weeks before his death.

 This new province is but the old Quhistan which was included into greater Khorasan in the Iranian administrative planning.
 However, historically Qohistan forms a separate entity, with a distinct culture, history, environment and ecology.

 South Khorasan is one of the three provinces that were created after the division of Khorasan in 2004.
 While at the beginning, the newly created "South Khorasan" included only Birjand County and some new counties detached from that county (i.e. Nehbandan, Darmian and Sarbisheh), in subsequent years, all northern and western cities and territories of the old Quhistan (such as Qaen, Ferdows and Tabas) have been annexed into South Khorasan, which as of 2016 consists of 11 counties.

-Khorasan was the largest province of Iran until it was divided into three provinces on September 29, 2004.
-The provinces approved by the parliament of Iran (on May 18, 2004) and the Council of Guardians (on May 29, 2004) were Razavi Khorasan, North Khorasan, and South Khorasan.
+Khorasan was the largest province of Iran until it was divided into three provinces on 29 September 2004.
+The provinces approved by the parliament of Iran (on 18 May 2004) and the Council of Guardians (on 29 May 2004) were Razavi Khorasan, North Khorasan, and South Khorasan.